Eid al-Fitr: Malaysia and Singapore

+Brunei

+In Brunei, a special centrepiece is made to coming guests by young ladies of the family called the kepala meja ('head of the table') where a decorated cake is presented so any man who wished to propose and take her in marriage would cut the cake in response.
+Here is also where special dishes unique to this country are served, such as kelupis with prawn or tahai (smoked sardinella) sambal and curry.

 Thailand

 There are almost 3 million Muslims in Thailand.
 In the southernmost provinces, wearing gold on Eid is a popular practice there along with neighbouring Myanmar.
 In some parts of the country, Muslim residences would open their homes with food specialities to visitors.

-Cambodia, Vietnam
+Cambodia and Vietnam

+The Chams comprised the bulk of the Muslim population in both Cambodia and Vietnam, and the Eid is also known as "Roya Haji" among the Muslims there.

-The Muslims of Cambodia often open their homes to friends and neighbours to share food together.
+Muslims of Cambodia often open their homes to friends and neighbours to share food together.
 Men, women and children dress in fine attire, while the preferred dress colour is white, symbolising the purity of the soul after a month of Ramadan.
 It is customary during Eid for Cambodian Muslims to donate 3 kilograms of rice to the poor or disabled.

-Eid is also celebrated by the much smaller Muslim community of Vietnam, who are mostly of the same ethnic Cham people as in Cambodia.
+Eid is also celebrated by the much smaller Muslim community of Vietnam, which makes up less than 0.1% of the population.
+The Muslim community in Vietnam are mostly of the same ethnic as the Cham people.

+Laos

+Eid al-Fitr in Laos is celebrated by the small Muslim community, including Chams, Pakistani, Malay, and expatriate Muslims.
+In cities like Vientiane and Savannakhet, Muslims gather for Eid prayers, followed by communal meals and Zakat al-Fitr.
+Traditional spiced rice dishes and grilled meats are shared, making the celebration a modest yet meaningful occasion that fosters unity and cultural diversity.

 Myanmar

 During Ramadan, in small towns and big villages with significant Muslim populations, Burmese Muslim youth organize singing teams called Jago (meaning "wake up").
 Jago teams usually do not use musical instruments apart from the occasional use of harmonica mouth organs.
 The roving groups of singers will take the tunes of popular Hindi movie songs, replaced with Burmese lyrics and invocations about fasting, the principles of Islam, and the benefits of Salat.